Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Userscripts

+((Intro))
+A **userscript** is a type of script written in JavaScript that runs in web browsers to enhance the functionality of websites by allowing users to modify web page behavior and content.
+These scripts operate on the client side and can be managed through userscript managers like Tampermonkey or Greasemonkey.
+The benefits of userscripts include:

+- **Customized Content:** Users can modify or enhance the content of a web page, such as adding new features, removing unwanted content, or automating repetitive tasks.
+- **Control Over User Interface:** Allows users to change the layout of web pages, improve navigation, and adapt the user interface to better suit their needs.
+- **Enhanced Browsing Efficiency:** Automate common tasks and streamline browsing activities, which can significantly speed up how users interact with various websites.

+Userscripts are popular among tech-savvy individuals who wish to personalize their browsing experience beyond what is available through standard browser extensions.
+((Intro))

 - [IMDb Scout](https://greasyfork.org/en/scripts/3967-imdb-scout) Add links from IMDb pages to torrent sites -- easy downloading from IMDb
 - [IMDb Scout Mod](https://greasyfork.org/en/scripts/407284-imdb-scout-mod) Adds links to IMDb pages from the torrent, ddl, subtitles, streaming, usenet and other sites.